k-p-jones/event_creator/README.md

 Then we will have to run the calendar authorization on its own in order to generate the tokens etc

+We need to set the system time to GMT Europe/London

 Then run a scan of the last 12 months

 Then edit the cron tab.

 Then reboot.